 - 3 The sampling rate of the selected sample is shown at the right of "Rate."
 At the right of the "->" you can select the desired amount of the sampling rate conversion: 2/3, 1/2, 1/3, 1/4, 1/6.
 The sampling rate following conversion will be displayed. - 4 In "Save to No.," specify the save destination sample number.
 By default, an unused sample number will be selected.
-If you have checked "Overwrite," this cannot be set. - [Stereo] For a stereo sample, "Save to No.(L)" and "(R)" will be displayed.
+If you have checked "Overwrite," this cannot be set. - Stereo For a stereo sample, "Save to No.(L)" and "(R)" will be displayed.
 Specify the save destination sample number for the L channel and R channel respectively. - 5 If you wish to delete the original sample data and overwrite it with the edited sample data, check "Overwrite".
-Normally, you will leave "Save to No." at its default setting, and execute without checking "Overwrite." (\$\simp\$p.99 "1: About "Overwrite"") - (a) To execute the Insert Zero command, press the [F8] ("OK") key.
-To cancel, press the [F7] ("Cancel") key. - This command cannot be executed on a sample whose sampling rate is less than 11.025 kHz. - Land -R and convert their sampling rate separately, they can no longer be handled as a stereo sample in this case.
+Normally, you will leave "Save to No." at its default setting, and execute without checking "Overwrite." (p.101 11: About "Overwrite") - (a) To execute the Insert Zero command, press the [F8] ("OK") key.
+To cancel, press the [F7] ("Cancel") key. - This command cannot be executed on a sample whose sampling rate is less than 11.025 kHz. - Stereo samples must have the same sampling rate.
+Although it is possible to select mono multisamples for -L and -R and convert their sampling rate separately, they can no longer be handled as a stereo sample in this case.